obzehn/GROMACS_hands-on_intro/Malaria_targets/README.md

 ;---------------------------------------------
 ; POSITION RESTRAINTS
 ;---------------------------------------------
-define                    = -DPOSRES_PRO -DPOSRES_FC_SC=1000 -DPOSRES_FC_BB=1000 -DPOSRES_LIP -DRES_LIP_K=1000
+define                    = -DPOSRES_PRO -DPOSRES_FC_SC=500 -DPOSRES_FC_BB=1000 -DPOSRES_IONS -DPOSRES_MG=1000 -DPOSRES_LIG=1000
 [...]
 ```
 The technical implementation and the specific meaning of these parameters is beyond the scope of this tutorial.
-The take at home message is that, due to the restraints, at the beginning both the lipids and the protein can't really move freely in space, but water can.
+The take at home message is that, due to the restraints, at the beginning both the ligand and the protein (and the MG ion for the ANP system) can't really move freely in space, but water can.
 In this way you can thermalize first the water molecules.
 Then, gradually, the restraints on the atoms of the system are decreased to let the whole system equilibrate.
 You can check the values of the parameters in the `POSITION RESTRAINTS` of the `nvt_X.mdp` and `npt_X.mdp` files; you will see that they gradually decrease up to disappearing in the last NPT equilibration.
+You can also see that the `nvt_X.mdp` files actually have an increasing temperature, so that the system is thermalized gradually to avoid distorsions of the experimentally-resolved binding site.

 The production run is usually simulated without restraints at all, and in fact there is no restraint defined in `prod.mdp`, as you would like to simulate the 'natural' behaviour of the system.
 In this tutorial, the [statistical ensemble](https://en.wikipedia.org/wiki/Ensemble_(mathematical_physics)) of the production run is still the isothermal-isobaric ensemble (NPT), as you can see from the `prod.mdp` file since both the thermostat and the barostat are active.
 It is informally called *production* because it is the part of the simulation that is used most of the times for the analysis, as it comes after the equilibration and it is supposed to be well relaxed.